-Farmington is ideally situated at the gateway to world-class skiing and snowboarding, just off the Appalachian Trail, and smack in the middle of some of the best hiking, mountain biking, camping, skiing, snowboarding, rafting and kayaking in the entire northeast.
+If you’re into the outdoors, Farmington is the perfect place to spend your college years.
+Situated at the gateway to world-class skiing and snowboarding, we’re also smack in the middle of some of the best hiking, mt. biking, camping, rafting, canoeing and kayaking in the northeast.

 It’s All Right Outside Your Door

 To take full advantage of our perfect location, we also offer a backpack full of epic outdoor adventures through our Mainely Outdoors program.

 Housed in its own building beside the UMF Fitness & Recreation Center (and run through the Fitness & Rec Center) Mainely Outdoors offers students, staff and community members a wide range of exciting outdoor opportunities: trips and excursions, equipment and gear sign-out/rentals, clinics and lessons, certification and training opportunities, and much more.